 This is the Year of the Rat in the zodiac cycle.
 2020's element is metal – making this the Year of the Metal Rat.
 Awesome name for an album, but I digress.
-Traditionally, the rat embodies good fortune and a lively personality, while Metal stands for strength and longevity.
-A serious oversimplification, but roll with me.
-According to the Zodiac, 2020 will be a year of new beginnings and good fortune for most of us.
-Good fortune?
-Indeed.
+According to the Zodiac, 2020 will be a year of new beginnings for most of us.

-Truly, they are spreading good fortune, and I'm excited to share more in my next update.
-Speaking of fresh beginnings – for a few years now, we've been toying around with ideas for a new website.
+Speaking of beginnings – for a few years now, we've been toying around with ideas for a new website.
 The truth is we repeatedly began and discarded different versions of the new redsqware.com; as we played around with concepts, interfaces, and stacks.
 There were lots of exciting new member and client cases to share; a deep well of past experience and personal expertise.
 But after 7 years, there was so much to tell that the creative and editorial process seemed daunting.
 Eventually, it was unanimously agreed that detailed customer stories should be the backbone of the new site.
 You'll find the first handful of them here: https://redsqware.com/casestudies.

 It was also important to share these stories in a form that did equal justice to the complexity of the prospect problems and the elegance of the solutions.
 The final requirement for v3.0 was an online experience that communicated the original perspective and sense of wonder we share.
 Aaand now you know why a new site took us three years of experimenting.